 Some hours later, Rol woke and took care of his morning routine before heading out to get food only to find his door guarded!
 Rol asked what was happening and was told, "Captain Kristianson would like to speak with you."
 Rol submitted to their instruction and followed their lead to an outer office, with four other battledressed troopers standing in it.
-Once there, he was told to sit and wait.
+There, he was told to sit and wait.
 Once the Captain had dealt with him, she excused Emkir, with a marine escort, while having Rol led in.
 With Rol, Aiden and Sir Brian in her office, Captain Kristianson then demanded information on "Emkir's People".
-They explained to her that Emkir achieved some celebrity in the Inthe system.
-And his "followers" just followed a little too much.
+They first said that Emkir achieved some celebrity in the Inthe system. they added that some his "followers" just followed Emkir a little too much.

 Rol and the others were questioned by the Captain after Emkir was led off.
 They were made aware their team would now have to justify any naval support and cooperation requested before being told they could return to the briefing room.
 Brian headed back to the ship after a brief conversation with the room guard to give his intended destination and make sure he wouldn't need an escort.
-Once there, he called the codes for IRIS, as instructed by Mikah, before calling and updating her.
+Getting to the briefing room, he called the codes for IRIS, as instructed by Mikah, before calling and updating her.
 Brian then went back to finish work on the drives.

 Mikah woke up first and started getting ready for her day, waking up Zimzod as she did.
 As she went by him, Zimzod grabbed at Mikah's ass causing her to both slap his hand away and throw a kick.
 Not expecting the reaction, Zimzod was caught in the solar plexus and left gasping for breath.
 This "action" woke Zach up and he said, "Hmm, I see everyone's up, guess I'll make breakfast."
 Peeling himself up and cleaning his hands, Zach updated Mikah and Zimzod about the comms traffic surrounding "Emkir's People"

 Mikah chuckled as she could only think of how badly Captain Kristianson would be pounding Emkir once she learned the truth about his followers.
 Mikah then decided to head back to the hospital to see what progress had been made?
-Once there, they learned the doctors had developed a therapy that seemed to be slowing the process of the disease.
-It still couldn't cure anyone and they could use help with the effort.
-So Mikah and the others dove back into the research.
+At the hospital, they learned the doctors had developed a therapy that seemed to be slowing the process of the disease.
+It still couldn't cure anyone, and they said they could use help with the effort.
+Agreeing to help, Mikah and the others dove back into the research.

-Once she woke, Ms. Vik tried to check in.
+After waking up on the SPA port, Ms. Vik tried to check in with the team.
 She got the team on the arcology but not Rol or the team on the ship.
 Inger told Mikah and left messages for the others, that she was doing something at the SPA port which she'd explain later.
 Mikah updated her on the medical progress, and when Inger asked if she had to shoot someone, Mikah said, "Oh yeah!
 It was great!"
 They then joked about the situation as Mikah explained.
 Mikah then got serious, and explained what happened on the naval station, warning her to get things done before returning there.
 Ms. Vik said she'd check in the next morning.
 Inger then did her daily routine and headed off to the docks.

-Once there, Ms. Vik checked with some of the deck officers to get a list of the ships which had been held in port the longest due to the quarantine.
-She figured that she could use her experience to offer the ship captains help.
+At the docks, Ms. Vik checked with some of the deck officers for a list of the ships which had been held in port the longest due to the quarantine.
+She figured she could use her experience to offer the ship captains help.
 In exchange for that, she could perhaps hear what they knew of the rumor mill, and perhaps get a lead on Kishman.
 When she asked for the data, the fact she had retired as a SPA Director got her everything she needed.
 The first likely vessel on her list was the IMV Skipping Stone, so she was off to their berth.
 At the bay Ms. Vik found the ship closed up and ready to depart the station as soon as given permission, as it had likely been for some expensive days of delay.Visiting The Skipping Stone

 Eventually, they cut a deal where Inger would get ten percent of any savings the ship realized from changes in services from the station.
 Inger was certain she could work KCr 10 in savings out of the services, and get Cr 1,000 for herself.
 Of course, as they talked, the Captain was wistful about the Stone getting permission to break seals and leave the system completely.
 When Ms. Vik half-jokingly said, "Well, I can try for that" the Captain turned serious and said, "You do and you can have half of what I have in my cargo bay!"
 That deal made, Ms. Vik thanked the Captain and headed off with her notes to ship's services to negotiate.
 Once at ship's services, Ms. Vik tried to work with them to allow the Skipping Stone to adjust their costs and what it received from the port.

 When Inger felt she'd built a rapport with the services agent, she suggested she needed a ride back to the naval station she came from.
-When she got the first, nearly friendly, resistance, she played the naval support and possible authority cards.
+Getting some initial, and "nearly friendly", resistance, she played the naval support and possible authority cards.
 Inger also suggested the she might get approval for the ship to leave the system after that mission.
 After all, there was no outbreak or suspected infection on that station.
-The man working with here was very skeptical of that, but promised to make the attempt.
+The man working with her was very skeptical of that, but promised to make the attempt.
 He took her credentials and contacted the comms data department.
 They said they'd let her know when they'd contacted the Navy before getting to making the service changes.

 After talking to her, Rol watched as Emkir angrily returned to the briefing room.
-When Aiden asked what happened, Emkir said he was forced to pay KCr 68 of the Baron's expenses!
-When Aiden asked why he had to pay, in between well-chosen curses, Emkir eventually explained.
+Aiden asked what happened and Emkir said he was forced to pay KCr 68 of the Baron's expenses!
+When Aiden asked why he'd had to pay, in between well-chosen curses, Emkir eventually explained.
 Since he had made up a story about what kind of figure he was, and that may have led people to follow, they blamed him.
 And the Navy backed them up!
-When Aiden asked, Emkir explained that his followers were going back to Inthe.
+Hearing that, Aiden asked what was happening with the people.
+Emkir said "his followers" were going back to Inthe.
 When Aiden asked if there'd be any more followers, Emkir emphatically said, "Gods!
 I hope not!"Off To Do Some Breaking And Entering

 After a half day spent in research, Mikah and the doctors hadn't made any advances.
 On the naval station, Rol decided he had enough data that asking Mikah's team to check out Irderi Geamga's home out was warranted.
 He comm'd Mikah, who was glad to take a break, and discussed investigating Geamga's place.
-Mikah let Zach and Zimzod know what Rol had in mind and they left to check the lead as some doctors complained they need every trained medical person, especially those with more advanced tech experience.
-They were very upset that she seemed to be walking out on them!
+Mikah told Zach and Zimzod what Rol had in mind, and they prepared to leave to check the lead.
+Seeing that, some doctors complained they need every trained medical person, especially those with more advanced tech experience.
+They were very upset that Mikah seemed to be walking out on them!
 Eventually Mikah gave up fighting with them and sent the two men out to investigate the political figure while she stayed and continued working.